Paul James (academic): Contributions

 James is primarily known as a theorist of globalization, particularly how local and national communities alter under an emergent level of global integration.
 His work has been read as challenging the simple notion of 'global flows' presented by other writers such Zygmunt Bauman.
 Using a distinctive comparative method called 'constitutive abstraction' or 'engaged theory', he has contributed to theories of political culture, the changing nature of community, and the structures and subjectivities of social formation.
 He is author or editor of more than 30 books, including a SAGE Publications series on globalization.
 The series, Central Currents in Globalization, is a collection of writings by key figures in the field of globalization.
 His collaborative work includes writing with other senior scholars such as Jonathan Friedman, Peter Mandaville, Tom Nairn, Heikki Patomäki, Manfred Steger and Christopher Wise, amongst others.
 His main contribution in the field of global studies is the book Globalism, Nationalism, Tribalism.

-He co-edits Arena Journal (1986–present), a publication concerned with understanding the crisis-ridden transformations of our time, and is on the board of a dozen other journals.
+He co-edited Arena Journal (from 1986), a publication concerned with understanding the crisis-ridden transformations of our time, and is on the board of a dozen other journals.

 His work also contributes empirically to understanding contemporary politics and culture, particularly in Australia, East Timor, and Papua New Guinea.
 His research on sustainable community development laid part of the foundation for the 2007 legislation that went through the PNG parliament, and was developed by the Minister for Community Development at the time, Dame Carol Kidu, as the basis of community development policy in Papua New Guinea.

-As Director of the UN Global Compact Cities Programme (2007-2014), James also works in the cross-over fields of urban sustainability and sustainable development.
+As Director of the UN Global Compact Cities Programme (2007-2014), James also worked in the cross-over fields of urban sustainability and sustainable development.
 He argues against the mainstream view that 'smart cities' are necessarily better or more sustainable cities, suggesting instead that it is the integration of learning and practice which makes for intelligent and sustainable cities.
 Along these lines he is quoted as saying that London used the 2012 Olympics in an intelligent way 'where the economy, politics and culture thrive, aided by good transport and a strong information technology infrastructure, all built on a platform of ecological sustainability'.